 The word Mila is of Greek origin and means ‘pleasant’ or ‘friendly’.
 It is also a word from the African language Swahili, and means ‘tradition’.
 A famous Hollywood actress with this name is Mila Kunis.

-How can we forget Moaning Myrtle from Harry Potter series?
-Myrtle is a Greek botanical name associated with the plant of peace, love, youth and fertility.
+How can we forget Moaning Myrtle from the Harry Potter series?
+Myrtle is a Greek botanical name associated with the plant of peace, love, youth, and fertility.

 Natalia is a beautiful Russian name meaning ‘born in Christmas’.
 But that doesn’t mean you can use this name only for a winter baby.

-This celestial baby name reemerged in the in 2011 after being in for 80 years.
+This celestial baby name reemerged in 2011 after being in for 80 years.
 Nova means ‘new’.

 This name is derived from the Latin word Paidion, meaning ‘young helper’.
 Paige reached its highest #47 in the year 2003.

 There was a time Pearl was one of the top 25 names.
-But it went on a long slide thereafter, showing no signs of comeback.
-The name reentered the top 1000 name list in 2010.
+But it went on a long slide thereafter, showing no signs of a comeback.
+The name re-entered the top 1000 name list in 2020.